Harris Boyle: Aftermath

 Boyle and Somerville were given UVF paramilitary funerals, complete with gun volleys.
 Eight women dressed in black walked in front of the cortege.
 The service was conducted by Free Presbyterian minister William McCrea, a Democratic Unionist (DUP) politician.
 The UVF journal Combat published sympathy letters from both the "A" Company of the 9th Battalion, Ulster Defence Regiment and the Protestant Action Force, a cover name used by the UVF.

 Two weeks after the Miami Showband attack, a popular Portadown disc jockey Norman "Mooch" Kerr (aged 28) was shot dead by an IRA gunman as he was packing up his equipment after a show he had put on at the Camrick Bar in Armagh.
 Although not a member of any loyalist paramilitary organisation, he had been a friend of Boyle and the two were often seen together.
 Boyle had occasionally helped Kerr run his mobile disco.
 The IRA claimed it killed Kerr because he was an associate of Robert Nairac.

 According to Martin Dillon, Boyle and Wesley Somerville served as role models for Loyalist Volunteer Force (LVF) leader Billy Wright, and it was their violent deaths which motivated him to join the UVF in 1975.
 Wright took over the Mid-Ulster UVF Brigade from Robin Jackson in the early 1990s before going on to form the LVF.
 The RTÉ programme Today Tonight aired a 1987 documentary in which it was claimed that former UVF associates of Boyle revealed to the programme that Nairac detonated the bomb deliberately at Buskhill in order to eliminate Boyle, with whom he had carried out the Green assassination.
 Sunday Tribune journalist Emily O'Reilly noted that none of the three men convicted of the Miami Showband killings ever implicated Nairac in the attack or accused him of causing Boyle's death.

 There is a mural and memorial plaque dedicated to Boyle in Portadown's Killycomain housing estate, where he had grown up.
-About 100 people, 16 loyalist bands and a UVF military guard of honour were present at the mural's unveiling on 30 July 2005, following a parade through the estate.
-The plaque describes Boyle as having been "killed in action".
+About 100 people, 16 loyalist bands and a UVF guard of honour were present at the mural's unveiling on 30 July 2005, following a parade through the estate.
+The plaque describes Boyle as having been "killed in action", which he was not.